sgutierrez8c54/codeserv/Connecting-Devices-to-a-Control-or-Expansion-Hub.md

 The images in this section use an Expansion Hub to demonstrate how to connect the devices.
 The process is identical for a Control Hub.

-When the instructions in this section refer to a "Hub", they are referring to a Control Hub or Expansion Hub.
+When the instructions in this section use the word "Hub", they are referring to a Control Hub or Expansion Hub.

 ### Connecting 12V Power to the  Hub
 The Hub draws power from a 12V rechargeable battery.
 For safety reasons, the battery has a 20A fuse built in.
 A mechanical switch is used to turn on/turn off the power.